7 SUN’S CACAO NIBS COCOA BEAN TOASTED

 Tempering & Molding

-After the conching is complete, the chocolate is then “tempered” through a slow, stepped decrease in temperature.
+After the conching is complete, the chocolate is then “tempered” by a slow, stepped decrease in temperature.
 During this process, the chocolate is cooled and then warmed, then cooled further and warmed once again, and so on until it reaches the correct temperature, creating an even crystallization of the ingredients throughout the chocolate.
 If done well, tempering is what gives the chocolate its smooth texture and snap when broken in two.
 After the chocolate is properly tempered, it is ready for additional ingredient inclusions such as almonds, coffee beans, or sea salt.

 The chocolate is then poured into molds, which form the shape of the bar.
 The chocolate cools until it becomes solid and is then removed from the molds as chocolate bars.
 Once the bars are cooled, they are wrapped in their inner wrapper to keep the chocolate fresh for 12-24 months.
 They are then labeled, packed in cases and stacked on pallets ready to be shipped to and to be eaten!